attainu/Robin-Railway-Booking-System/README.md

 ## TRAIN BOOKING SYSTEM(TBS)

-**About Project**:Its a simple train ticket booking system were admin can schedule trains and user can book trains and update the booking details.User will get confirmation mail after successful booking.
+**About Project**:Its a simple train ticket booking system were admin can schedule trains.
+User can book train ticket and update the booking details after booking.
+User will get confirmation mail after successful booking.